greatdeveloping/m3u-Loader-Plugin/README.md

     3- classicXtream (Classic Style with XtreamCodes full support - livetv ,movies, series catchup,radio).
 Just sent your portal-username-password to app.
 Great got Premium IPTV Providers who dont want to spent money for an app.

 .
     4- tvstyle (tvstyle Style without EPG).
-Just sent your m3u to app.
+Just sent your m3u and player (player1,player2,player3) to app.

 .
     5- tvstyleEPG (tvstyle Style with EPG).
-Just sent your m3u and EPG File (uncompressed or compressed to .gz or .xz) to app.
+Just sent your m3u,EPG File (uncompressed or compressed to .gz or .xz) and player (player1,player2,player3)to app.

 .
     6- tvstyleXtream (tvstyle Style with XtreamCodes full support - livetv ,movies, series catchup,radio).
-Just sent your portal-username-password to app.
+Just sent your portal-username-password  and player (player1,player2,player3) to app.
 Great got Premium IPTV Providers who dont want to spent money for an app.

 .
+For Exaple if you want to use tvstyleEPG